Access the digital collection or visit in person

 Advertising events and causes from the grassroots level up to more established organizations and cultural groups, the posters range from rather crude DIY pieces to the smooth and glossy.
 In addition to their informational value, many of the posters have value as artistic works, capturing the aesthetic trends of the time, and the work of Vancouver artists such as Joe Average and Jim Cummins.
 Thanks to Giguere, these may be the only surviving copies of many of these ephemeral works, the rest being damaged by the elements or tossed in the waste bin or recycling once an event was over.

-Over the past several years, Special Collections and Rare Books has acquired posters from Giguere's collection.
-The posters were organized into 50 categories and sub-categories by Giguere, including:
+Spanning the whole of his career, the posters were organized into 50 categories and sub-categories by Giguere, including:

 - Activism and protests